Crysis73/betterflye-mobile/Documentation/User.md

-# User Documentation
+# Betterflye Mobile User Documentation

 Currently using the Betterflye Mobile application users are able to:

 1. Create an account on the Betterflye platform
 2. Login using their created credentials
-3. See their unique user QR Code, which directs anyone who scans it to their profile page on the Betterflye website
+3. See their unique user QR Code, which allows initiative managers to check them in and out of an initiative shift when scanned
-4. Scan a QR code, whose results are displayed in the app
+4. View their profile page
-5. View initiatives from the Betterflye platform
+5. View initiatives they manage from the Betterflye platform
-6. Log out of their account
+6. Scan another user's QR code to check them in or out of an initiative

-**If a notification pops up to ask for camera permission, be sure to allow the application camera access.
-If said notification does not show up when you first open the app, you may need to manually allow camera access in your phone's settings.**
+7. Log out of their account

 <img src="images/startPage.png" alt="Start page" width="270" height="530"/>